You cannot bubble-hearth away from the major Retribution Paladin rework in next World of Warcraft Patch

 By the light!

 Blizzard has the arduous task of balancing 38 specializations across 13 different classes in modern World of Warcraft.
-Major reworks have occurred for many of these specs over the years.
-With the launch of the Dragonflight expansion, the developers overhauled the talents of every class and specialization to the point that almost every single one of them plays slightly different than in the past.
+Major reworks have occurred for many of these specs over the years, and with the launch of the Dragonflight expansion, the developers overhauled the talents of every class and specialization to the point that almost every single one of them plays differently than in the past.
 With such a huge undertaking, it was not a surprise to see that some specs needed more time in the oven than others.
 While substantial job reworks usually only happen at the launch of an expansion, Blizzard is now extending this to the next patch by giving Retribution Paladins a much needed makeover.

 Current Dragonflight content analysis shows that Retribution Paladins are not as popular as some of the other specializations in the game.
 Blizzard attributes this to many factors, and are redoing their talent tree from the ground up in Patch 10.0.7 to address these pain points.